 As baseball has often been described as a game of numbers, fans, reporters, and students of the game would most certainly recognize the preceding list of significant digits.
-Through the 2006 season, these were the career accomplishments forever linked to the respective immortals Pete Rose, Hank Aaron, Nolan Ryan, Cy Young, and Ty Cobb.
+These were the career accomplishments forever linked to the respective immortals Pete Rose, Hank Aaron, Nolan Ryan, Cy Young, and Ty Cobb.
 To that list, another number should be added to commemorate a feat of equal important to longevity in base hits, home runs, strikeouts, wins, and batting average.

 On January 7, 1992, that was the percentage by which Tom Seaver was elected to the Baseball Hall of Fame.
 To that time, no player ever received a higher approval rating by the Baseball Writers Association of America.
 Few players were ever more connected as a “franchise” player than Tom Terrific with the New York Mets.
 No member of the team was as intricately associated with their meteoric rise from cellar dwellers to world champions.

 Seaver was an immediate success upon arriving in New York in 1967.
 His miracle season of 1969 was highlighted by the game of his career against the divisional rival Chicago Cubs.
 He continued to pitch brilliantly in the 1970s, fanning 10 consecutive Padres in a game, collecting 200 strikeouts for nine straight seasons, and becoming the first right-hander win three Cy Young Awards.
 In 1977 an ugly contract squabble led to what became known as the Midnight Massacre, a trade to the Cincinnati Reds that devastated the Mets and drove countless fans away from Shea Stadium.
 After five years of exile in the Queen City, Seaver returned to Queens in 1983.
 Although he wore socks of a different color scheme toward the end of his career, he saved his final crowning achievement for the New York fans to enjoy.